 What Is a Good Sunday Dinner?

 There’s nothing like a hearty meal on a weekend to make you feel right at home.
 Luckily, these family-friendly dinner ideas get in all the protein your family will need to recharge on the weekend.
+They’re the perfect family dinners you can enjoy together.

 Baked Cranberry Chicken With Rosemary – Thanksgiving who?
 This easy-baked cranberry chicken recipe with rosemary is your ticket to a comforting, restaurant-quality dinner!
 You’ll love the bold flavors of fresh minced garlic, rosemary, and citrus.
 Fresh cranberries make a festive and juicy topping.